Skip to content

 No matter how meticulous your financial planning, will your family members be aware of your life insurance, pension fund or bank account?
 This question becomes especially important if you meet any of the criteria below:

-life insurance, bank accounts, stock options, company stocks, investment in hedge funds and mutual funds, private equity, cryptocurrencies, real estate, to list a few.
+You have multiple types of assets – life insurance, bank accounts, stock options, company stocks, cryptocurrencies, real estate, to list a few.
 This increases the complexity of asset tracking for the owner, and especially for the beneficiaries.

+Your assets reside in more than one country.
 This situation is particularly familiar to expats.
 When they move from country to country, they usually leave a bank account here, life insurance or a pension fund there.
 This further complicates the asset tracking and, as a result, increases the need for asset protection.

+Your family members live in a country different from the country where your assets are stored.
 For example, you live in the US and your assets are there, but your family members are in South America, Europe or Asia.
-This makes the asset identification and location especially challenging for family members.
+This makes asset identification and location especially challenging for the family members.

 How big is the problem?